trema/GEC13/hello_trema/hello_trema.md

 * Quick execution and termination of controller process with one `trema run` command
 * Highly tailored testing of your controller immediately after coding
-* Enables the tight cycle of "Coding, test, and debug"
+* Enables the closed-loop development of "Code, test and debug"

 <!SLIDE small>